dmbarbour/wikilon/docs/AboutAO.md

 *Aside:* References of form `{%word@fork}` don't need any special rules for caching.
 However, to improve sharing of cache between multiple similar forks, we should use the equivalent to `[word def]{&cache}`.

-## AO Development

-AO development is based on ABC development, but the use of words augments this in many ways:

-* implicit targets for debugging, program animations
-* metadata and declarations, e.g. via `word.type`
-* embed tests and examples for each word in dictionary

-More broadly, use of symbolic structure via words provides a convenient platform for both stateful updates and computed views.
-The [application model](ApplicationModel.md) represents 'applications' within a stateful codebase.
-This is integrated with the real-world through publish-subscribe models and other RESTful techniques.

-AO does introduce an interesting new 'effect' that could be tracked for type safety: a context of named dictionaries upon which a computation might depend.
-This is important for understanding mutability.
-However, this context might be restricted at an AO security layer.

 ## Constraints on Words and Definitions